Wilto/wilto-makes-food/_src/articles/wmf.md

 lede: "To keep to the medium: I, your humble and effortlessly talented narrator, have just awoken to the sound of birds singing and clear blue skies."
 type: article
 img: wmf
+alt: Mise en place; tiny bowls of various spices and herbs, a large bowl of whole carrots, a leek, and a celery stalk.
 tags: subnav
 navtitle: What is this?
 ---